 For many years, I have heard that oral Minoxidil results in even more hair growth compared to the topical version.
 This is true for both male and female pattern hair loss (often in combination with Spironolactone for women).
 However, I always assumed that the side effects from the oral medication would be much worse.

 The health related side effects include blood pressure fluctuations, heart rate changes, and potential water retention.
 However, I was most concerned about the side effect of excess body hair growth from Minoxidil pills turning me into a werewolf.
-Note: Make sure to read my post on topical Minoxidil and beard growth.
+Make sure to read my post on topical Minoxidil and beard growth.

 I have discussed Minoxidil (brand name Rogaine) many times on this blog in the past.
 It is one of only two drugs officially approved by the US FDA to treat male pattern hair loss.
 The other being Finasteride, which targets dihydrotestosterone (DHT) reduction.

 Unbeknownst to many, Minoxidil was originally approved in 1979 as an oral medication (brand name “Loniten”) to treat hypertension (high blood pressure).
 It was only approved for treating hair loss in men in 1988 as a topical medication.
+The below screenshot is from this 1980 report titled “Reversal of baldness in patient receiving minoxidil for hypertension.”

 A women’s version was approved in 1991.
 To this day, it is not entirely clear as to how Minoxidil works in promoting hair growth, with a number of theories out there, implying the likely involvement of multiple mechanisms.
 These include agonistic affects on adenosine-triphosphate (ATP)-sensitive potassium channels; prostaglandin stimulation in the dermal papillae; and anti-androgenic properties.

-Low-Dose Oral Minoxidil for Hair Loss
+Oral Minoxidil for Hair Loss: 2.5 mg versus 5 mg

 Side effects are still possible at low doses.
 Dr. Pathomvanich does not prescribe oral Minoxidil to patients who have blood pressure, heart, liver or kidney problems.